 Among all women, the frequency and intensity of orgasms vary.
 Also, for any individual, orgasms can be different from one time to the next.
 The type and amount of stimulation needed to have an orgasm also varies.

 Multiple factors may lead to anorgasmia.
-These include relationship or intimacy issues, cultural factors, physical or medical conditions, and medications.
-Treatments can include education about sexual stimulation, sexual enhancement devices, individual or couple therapy, and medications.
+These include relationship or intimacy issues, cultural factors, physical or medical conditions, and medicines.
+Treatments can include education about sexual stimulation, sexual enhancement devices, individual or couple therapy, and medicines.

 Female orgasmic disorder is another term for the spectrum of problems with orgasms.
 The word "anorgasmia" specifically refers to not being able to have an orgasm, but it's also used as shorthand for female orgasmic disorders.